superduper-io/superduper/docs/usage/db.md

 db = build_datalayer()
 ```

-In order to build a database based on MongoDB defaults, a one-size-fits-all wrapper is:
+In order to build a database based on defaults, a one-size-fits-all wrapper is:

 ```python
 from superduperdb import superduper